 If the Bitcoin price or Bitcoin network transaction fees drop and fail to recover, the expected economic return of Bitcoin mining activities will diminish, thereby resulting in a decrease in demand for our Bitcoin mining machines.
 As a result, we may need to reduce the price of our Bitcoin mining machines.
-At the same time, if transaction fees increase to such an extent as to discourage users from using Bitcoins as a medium of exchange, it may decrease the transaction volume of the Bitcoin network and may affect the demand for our Bitcoin mining machines.
+At the same time, if transaction fees increase to such an extent as to discourage users from using Bitcoins as a medium of exchange, it may decrease the transaction volume of the Bitcoin network and may affect the demand for our Bitcoin mining machines and hosting services.
 In addition, any shortage of power supply due to government control measures or other reasons, and any increase in energy costs, would raise the costs of Bitcoin mining.
-This in turn could affect our customers' expected economic return for mining activities and the demand for and pricing of our current Bitcoin mining machines.
+This in turn could affect our customers' expected economic return for mining activities and the demand for and pricing of our current Bitcoin mining machines and hosting services.

 Furthermore, fluctuations in the Bitcoin price may affect the value of our inventory as well as the provision we make to the inventory as we manage our inventory based on, among others, the sales forecast of our Bitcoin mining machines.
 As we generally increase our procurement volume and stock up finished goods for the launch of new products or we expect a surge of demand of Bitcoin mining machines, a significant drop in the Bitcoin price can lead to a lower expected sales price and excessive inventory, which in turn will lead to impairment losses with respect to such inventory.
-For example, in 2018 and 2019, as a result of the significant drop in the Bitcoin price, we recorded write-down for the potentially obsolete, slow-moving inventory and lower of cost or market adjustment of US\$61.8 million and US\$6.3 million in cost of revenues, respectively, which in turn had a significant negative impact on our profitability.
+For example, in 2018 and 2019, as a result of the significant drop in the Bitcoin price, we recorded write-downs for the potentially obsolete, slow-moving inventory and lower of cost or market adjustment of US\$61.8 million and US\$6.3 million in cost of revenues, respectively, which in turn had a significant negative impact on our profitability.
+In the first half of 2020, we also recorded write-downs for the potentially obsolete, slow-moving inventory and lower of cost or market adjustment of US\$1.4 million for the same reason.
 If the Bitcoin price drops significantly in the future, we may need to make similar write-downs again.
 To the extent that we are able to sell such inventory above its carrying value, our gross profit may also be inflated by such write down.